Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/features.md

 title: Zoe Features
 description: In here you find all core features explained.
 published: true
-date: 2023-05-13T20:03:43.461Z
+date: 2023-05-13T20:04:44.148Z
 tags: features, core, core features
 editor: markdown
 dateCreated: 2021-07-06T09:25:25.035Z
 ---

 > This list contains all core features of Zoe.
-You can clickon the `Link to Wikipage` tab to get more information.
+You can click on the `Link to Wikipage` tab to get more information.
->{.is-info}

 <br>